Should I get life insurance?

 Or would they have to compromise and abandon the life that they had?
 What would they have to give up?
 Would it be little things like music lessons or sport, or would they have to sell the house and move?

-Life insurance provides a lump sum payment that could be worth up to $1.5 million in the event of your death.
+Life insurance provides a lump sum payment that could be worth up to $2 million (depending on your age and policy) in the event of your death.
 This can help your family manage financially and maintain their quality of life.

 Household debt is expensive in Australia